 HOME OF VINTAGE

-These wines and champagnes are still not very well known in Europe and among the best of its kind.
+These indigenous wines and sparkling wines (Sjampanskoye) are not yet well known in Europe but are among the best of its kind.
+There is a wide variety in all flavors and colours.

-This range you will not find in your area in the stores and are therefore specially imported for you.
+You will not find it in stores in your area and are therefore imported especially for you.

-Have you always wanted to see a winery?
-Or want to compare different wines or Champagnes in the tasting?
+Have you always wanted to visit a winery?
+Or want to compare different wines or Champagnes in the tastings?

 HOME OF VINTAGE